ryn1u/r-evolution-Unity/README.md

 >   Fix aiming.

+>   Create a default rangeIndicatorController.
+It will make sure that on button
+>   press the indicator is shown and on release its hidden and emits events.

 *TO DO:*

 >   Sequencer Actions need refrences to rigibodies, sceneentities, controllers,
 >   and stats they are attached to.
 We can’t assaign these values in inspector.
 >   We need a universal way for them to initialize themselves.
+>   SequencerComponents could have a method that takes in these required objects
+>   and on Awake() in MainSequencerComponent we invoke an event with even three
+>   arguments.
+SequencerComponents can than impement an interface or inherit
+>   from a class that implements a sort of constructor like void
+>   Initialize(rigidboy, sceneentity, controller).